 For questions about combining working from home with your private life, please see the working from home dossier.

 Until further notice, the general rule is that everyone will work from home.
 This is following the guidelines of the Netherlands National Institute for Public Health and the Environment (RIVM).
 Exceptions are possible in a number of cases: for critical processes and vital services such as animal care, corona-related research, long-term lab research that cannot be discontinued without major loss of data and the operation of crucial research equipment.
 The Dean for which research such an exception can be made.
-No new experiments may be started.

 Research that will help fight coronavirus will be facilitated as much as possible, with due observance of the safety regulations.
 In all cases, appropriate safety measures will be taken, such as access control, attendance registration and limiting the number of people per room.